watsonfellowship/watson-51/_fellows/alisa-chen.md

 ---

 How does ice hockey impact community building and youth education?
-As I work at rinks, watch professional and recreational games, and train with players, I seek to learn more about what role ice hockey plays in communities, especially those oriented towards youth education.
+As I worked at rinks, watched professional and recreational games, and trained with players, I sought to learn more about what role ice hockey plays in communities, especially those oriented towards youth education.